cosmos/interchain-security/docs/ccv-distribution/ccv-distribution.md

           ┌─             │                               │
           │              │                    ┌──────────┘
           │              │                    │
-          │     Wait for both packets to be received
+          │     wait for both packets to be received
           │              │
   Provider│    ┌─initialize────────────────────────────────────────────┐
   Chain  ─┤    │QualifiedTotalWeight := ProviderPoolWeights.TotalWeight│
-          │    │DisqualiedPool       := 0                              │
+          │    │DisqualifiedPool       := 0                              │
           │    └─────────┬─────────────────────────────────────────────┘
           │              │
           │              ▼
           │    ┌─for each validator[i] in ProviderPool───────────────────────────────┐
           │    │┌──────────────┐    ┌──────────────────────────────────────────────┐ │
-          │    ││Does validator│    │Validator forfeits rewards:                   │ │
+          │    ││does validator│    │validator forfeits rewards:                   │ │
           │    ││still exist?  │    │                                              │ │
           │    │└──┬───┬───────┘    │DisqualifiedPool = ProviderPoolTokens         │ │
           │    │   │   │            │                      * ProviderPoolWeights[i]│ │